 Philip Martin Gallery is pleased to present two films by Ericka Beckman: “Frame UP” (2005) and “Tension Building” (2016).
-Note that there will not be an opening reception for this exhibition on January 19.
-Instead, there will be programming for the artist in mid-February.

 Philip Martin Gallery's presentation of Ericka Beckman's “Frame UP” and “Tension Building” follows on its previous exhibition of her 2002 film, “Switch Center."
 These films use the structure of games and architecture to investigate labor and capital, social roles and social responsibilities.
 All three films were shot on location, rather than in a black box, as was Beckman's method in earlier works.

 In 2005, Walker Art Center senior curator of Film/Video Sheryl Mousley approached Ericka Beckman to film during the construction of the museum’s new building.
 Beckman's previous film, “Switch Center,” which she had just completed, was filmed in a former Soviet-era water treatment plant in Budapest.
 For “Frame UP,” Beckman set up multiple cameras at the perimeter of the new Walker building site, designed by Swiss architects Herzog and de Meuron, in order to capture its construction through time-lapse photography.
 Beckman used Super 8, High 8 and VHS video and edited throughout the shooting process.